 The best way to protect your eyes is to wear safety glasses or goggles whenever you work with chemicals or are around metal, glass, or other objects that could fly into your eyes.
 Also put on safety glasses when you use tools like a lawnmower, trimmer, or leaf blower.

-Eye guards are a must for sports like basketball and racquetball.
+Eye guards are a must for sports like squash and racquetball.
 If you play baseball or football, protect your eyes with a shield attached to your helmet.

 Other ways to guard against eye injuries: